In weighing 2024 run, Pence tests whether there is political life after Trump

 “Well, I’ll keep you posted,” Pence shot back with a smile.

-Jeremy Duda contributed to this report from Phoenix.
+Jeremy Duda in Phoenix contributed to this report.